loopdotcoop/oe-flow/README.md

 oe-flow
 =======

-A development workflow compatible with git-flow and Semantic Versioning
+### A development workflow compatible with git-flow and Semantic Versioning.

+The patch-level of every development version is an odd number.
+The patch-level of every release is an even number.
+Hence ‘odd-even-workflow’, or ‘oe-flow’.